First-principles modelling of the magnetic structure of the lightest nuclear systems using effective field theory without pions: Results and analysis

 Interestingly, we find that while ${l'_{1}}^{\infty}$ has minor dependence on the $M_1$ observables used for its calibration, \textit{i.e.,} $ \Delta{l'_{1}}^{\infty}/{l'_1}\approx3\%$, the standard deviation of ${l'_{2}}^{\infty}$ is of the same order of magnitude as ${l'_{2}}^{\infty}$, \textit{i.e.,} $ \Delta{l'_{2}}^{\infty}/{l'_{2}}^{\infty}\approx70\%$, in the Z-parameterization.
 The differences are even more significant in the case of ER-parameterization, where $\Delta{l'_{1}}^{\infty}_{ER}/{l'_{1}}^{\infty}_{ER}\approx21\%$, and $\Delta{l'_{2}}^{\infty}_{ER}$ is two orders of magnitude larger than ${l'_{2}}^{\infty}_{ER}$.

-Moreover, the NLO contribution to the Deuteron magnetic moment is very small, in fact, it is much smaller than the NLO contributions of the other observables.
+Moreover, the NLO contribution to the Deuteron magnetic moment is very small; in fact, it is much smaller than the NLO contributions of the other observables.
 The two-body contribution to $\hat{\mu}_d$, as seen in \cref{eq_mu_fineal}, depends only on ${l'_2}^\infty=\left(-1.7\pm1.1\right)\cdot10^{-2}$.

 These two observations show that ${l'_2}^\infty$ is consistent with zero.
-One interpretation, which we conjecture, is that the isoscalar pure two-body contribution, whose LEC is ${l'_2}^\infty$, might be regarded as a higher order than NLO, in contrast to the na\"ive dimensional analysis of \pilesseft, where the two-body isovector and isoscalar contributions are both treated as NLO~.\cite{Chen:1999tn,rearrange}.
+As an interpretation, the isoscalar pure two-body contribution, whose LEC is $[{l'}_2^\infty$, might be regarded as a higher order than NLO, in contrast to the naive dimensional analysis of /pilesseft, where both the two-body isovector and isoscalar contributions are treated as NLO~.\cite{Chen:1999tn,rearrange}.

 To check the consistency of our conjecture, we study the ramifications of vanishing ${l'}_2^\infty$.
 Similarly to Tab.~II~(a), for each row in Tab. \ref{table_all_M1_l2_0}, the $'\star'$ denotes the $M_1$ observable used for ${l'_1}^\infty$ calibration.